 Residents must not leave trash in the public areas on campus, including hallways, walkways and porches around the residence halls or apartments.
+Students in non-compliance may be assigned trash pickup duty around campus.

 Defacement, Vandalism and Damage

 Any room damage incurred during the year will be charged to the offender or occupants of the room.
 If University property is damaged in the residential living areas and the offender cannot be determined, all students in that room may be assessed equally for the charges.